 The dancers rehearse repertoire pieces and prepare work for performances.
 They create and work on individual development plans and on their own choreography (solos, duets and larger pieces).
 They research and develop new material and rehearse new work for premiere and touring.
 They also have ‘get to know you’ sessions with guest choreographers and teachers, prepare contributions to education and outreach activity and have sessions of planning, consultation, discussion and evaluation of their work.

-The dancers have membership of a Leisure Centre and attend fitness classes and the gym.
-They receive training on other related topics such as expectations of professional behaviour and healthy eating and they are given study tasks to undertake in their own time.
+The dancers have membership of a local Leisure Centre and attend fitness classes and the gym.
+They receive training on other related topics such as expectations of professional behaviour and healthy eating, and they are given study tasks to undertake in their own time.
 The training programme is supported by regular reports and an annual review with parents or primary carers.

 Dance provides a safe and non-judgmental space in which everyone is accepted, valued and encouraged to make a creative contribution.
-Anjali’s training offers an effective way for people with learning disabilities to make profound and sustained progress in their lives in a supportive and motivating environment.
+Anjali’s training offers a way for people with learning disabilities to make profound and sustained progress in their lives in a supportive and motivating environment.
 Participants with learning disabilities are taught by professional dance artists and learn new skills and techniques, broadening their mental and creative horizons.
 The dancers also benefit from receiving strength and fitness training, health education and regular aerobic exercise.

-Learning-disabled participants benefit greatly from being accepted and included in creative activities and having a platform for creative and artistic expression.
-They develop a sense of self-worth, earn the respect of fellow artists and receive positive responses and appreciation from critics and audiences.
+Learning-disabled participants benefit greatly from being accepted and included in creative activities, and from having a platform for creative and artistic expression.
+They can develop a sense of self-worth, earn the respect of fellow artists and receive positive responses and appreciation from critics and audiences.
 Participation in performing arts activities is also an effective way of helping people with learning disabilities to acquire or improve life skills such as working as part of a team, developing confidence and social skills and becoming independent.
 Regular dance training also enhances information retention and memory and improves communication skills.

 Vocational benefits include gaining knowledge of the requirements of a work environment and awareness of professional practice and standards.
 Participants learn to monitor their own progress and make personal learning plans.
 They take responsibility for time-keeping, preparation and readiness of personal equipment and they gain awareness of health and safety and equal opportunities.